dingwenxiao/rest_playframework/README.md

 # This is a tutorial for building evironment of Rest with Playframework

-1. install sbt and add it to PATH
+Install sbt and add it to PATH

 http://grosdim.blogspot.ca/2013/01/quick-sbt-tutorial.html

-2. add sbteclipse plugin to sbt
+Add sbteclipse plugin to sbt

 https://github.com/typesafehub/sbteclipse

 Add addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "4.0.0") to
 PROJECT_DIR/project/plugins.sbt

-Append
+append

 // Compile the project before generating Eclipse files, so that generated .scala or .class files for views and routes are present
 EclipseKeys.preTasks := Seq(compile in Compile)

 to build.sbt

-In the roject directory, execute sbt eclipse
+In the project directory, execute D:\play_workspace\order-api-rest-java-playframework> sbt eclipse

 http://stackoverflow.com/questions/31511143/play-framework-executioncontext-cannot-be-resolved-when-trying-to-map-a-promis

 3. install scala eclipse and import the project by importing from existing project

 4. Running
-activator "eclipse with-source=true"
+D:\play_workspace\order-api-rest-java-playframework> activator "eclipse with-source=true"
 playRun

 5. Debugging